kmeshavkin/weather-mood-radio/README.md

 # Known bugs
 * Volume slider is not fully stretched out
+* Track slider does not switch immediately after next song starts
+* When holding track slider, it jumps back every second
+* Title or artist can be too long, need to create animation for it

 # Features (highlights)
 * Music Player made from scratch